 Modifying Your Insurance Accordingly

-Even with all that said, some modifications might not impact your insurance rates at all.
+Even with all that said, some modifications might not impact your Car Insurance rates at all.
 If you decide to put a spoiler on the back of your car you should let your insurer know, but it may not have any impact on your car’s value or performance, and therefore your insurance rates may remain the same.

-In the end, how much the modification alters your insurance depends heavily on both your insurer and what you’re adding to your car.
+In the end, how much the modification alters your Auto Insurance depends heavily on both your insurer and what you’re adding to your car.
 Certain modifications can require separate policies in order to be fully covered, and others can be incorporated into your existing policy.
 One thing you shouldn’t do though is leave your insurance company out of the loop; they can’t cover you or your car if they don’t know exactly what vehicle you are driving and if there have been modifications to it.

 Looking for auto coverage for your unique needs?
 Contact AIS, a California auto insurance agency.
 Tell us what you need, and we’ll help you find the best coverage for your vehicle.